 In the spirit of the slow travel philosophy, you will discover a selection of magical cities, regions, or areas: majestic art cities, tiny perched towns, wine regions, and unique coastal destinations.

 Beautiful pictures, city guides, interviews with locals, and historical figures will lead you to dreamy and authentic Italy, to its traditions, food culture, and lifestyle.
 Expect personalities from the past and the present, brands and their story, iconic objects, words and expressions, music, jokes, art, and folklore.

-Being these authentic cookbooks from Italy, the recipes are in gr, but oz and cups measurements are added whenever possible.
+The recipes are in gr, but oz and cups measurements are added whenever possible.
 Servings are for two and duplicable as desired.

 A YEAR OF ITALIAN FOOD, TRAVEL, AND CULTURE: SUBSCRIBE TO SIMPOSIO

-or get more information by filling in this form:
+or fill in this form:

 YOUR SUBSCRIPTION INFO